 This post may contain affiliate links which means I may receive a commission for purchases made through links.
 I will only recommend products that I have personally used!
 Learn more on my Private Policy page.
 Affiliate Disclosure

 The Megabass Zonk

 The Megabass Zonk is possibly my favourite lure of all time.
-Ironically, and unfortunately, there are some high and lows with using this piece of immense lure technology.
-Below, are some of the most frequently asked questions about the Zonk.
-Later we take a look at some great alternative to this amazing lure.
+Ironically, unfortunately, there are some highs and lows with using this immense lure technology.
+Below are some of the most frequently asked questions about the Zonk.
+Later we take a look at some great alternatives to this fantastic lure.

 - Is the Zonk one of the best lures out there?